 What are the Various Levels of HAZWOPER Certification?

-HAZWOPER training is offered in three levels: 8-hour refresher training, 24-hour training and 40-hour training.
-These levels offers the HAZWOPER certification for those with varying job tasks.
+HAZWOPER training is offered at three levels: 8-hour refresher training, 24-hour training, and 40-hour training.
+These levels offer HAZWOPER certification for those with varying job tasks.

 Here’s a break-down of the three levels of the HAZWOPER certification: